SACHIN197-creator/Quiz-App-Project/README.md

 # 🎯 Interactive Quiz App

-A modern and responsive Quiz Application built using HTML5, CSS3, JavaScript (ES6+), and Bootstrap 5.
+A modern and responsive Quiz Application built using HTML, CSS, JavaScript, and Bootstrap.
 The application provides an engaging quiz experience with real-time scoring, timer functionality, progress tracking, dark mode, and a local leaderboard.

 ## 🚀 Live Demo